 UW ECE admits graduate students annually, in autumn quarter.
 Admission is highly competitive.

 The UW ECE Master’s program offers both coursework and thesis options.
 The degree is geared both towards students seeking to then going into industry, or to continue on to a Ph.D. program.

 The Ph.D. curriculum prepares students for their dissertation research.

 UW ECE is active in most areas of electrical & computer engineering research:

 - Communications and Networking

-Are you a working professional?
-The Electrical & Computer Engineering Professional Master’s Program offers evening classes for busy professionals.
+Are you a working professional or a full-time student interested in pursuing a career in industry?
+The Electrical & Computer Engineering Professional Master’s Program offers a flexible degree that features industry-responsive curriculum.